bmaltais/kohya_ss/README.md

 upgrade_macos.sh
 ```

 Once the commands have completed successfully you should be ready to use the new version.
+MacOS support is not tested and has been mostly taken from https://gist.github.com/jstayco/9f5733f05b9dc29de95c4056a023d645

 ## Upgrading Windows